apemberton/docker-compose-joc/README.md

   - Setup Docker Machine nfs:
     - Get IP of you VBox for the Docker host you are updating: `VBoxManage showvminfo {machine_name} --machinereadable | grep hostonlyadapter`
     - Run the following command to get the IPAddress for the VBox Network Adapter that matches the name from above: `VBoxManage list hostonlyifs`
-    - Add following script to your Docker Machine at `/var/lib/boot2docker/bootlocal.sh`:
+    - Add a bootlocal script to your Docker Machine to start the NFS service on boot:
+      - `sudo vi /var/lib/boot2docker/bootlocal.sh`

         ```
         #/bin/bash